polendri/nurep/README.md

-nuvis
+nurep
 =====

-A visualizer for planets.nu games
+A basic replay viewer for planets.nu games.